database-design-assignments/contemporary-issues-Yerni-feeling/README.md

-# My viewpoints about articles related to the database
+# Database privacy and measures to secure it

 In this document I will be discussing about importance of the security of the database and measures that Big Companies use to protect their data